Mexican megachurch leader gets more than 16 years for abuse

-LOS ANGELES (AP) — The leader of La Luz del Mundo church has been sentenced to 16 years and eight months in a California prison for sexually abusing three girls.
+LOS ANGELES (AP) — The leader of the Mexican megachurch La Luz del Mundo was sentenced Wednesday to more than 16 years in a California prison for sexually abusing female followers who said he made them his sex slaves.

-LOS ANGELES (AP) — One by one, several young women who said they had been sexually abused by the leader of Mexican megachurch La Luz del Mundo implored a judge Wednesday to sentence Naasón Joaquín García to the maximum for stealing their innocence and wrecking their lives.

-They spoke of how their happiness at being accepted into one of García's inner circles quickly spun into an out-of-control nightmare of rape and other sexual abuse that they were told would lead to their salvation — or damnation if they refused.
+The sentence came after nearly three hours of emotional statements by five young women García had been charged with abusing.
+They had once been his most devoted servants — even after the abuse began.
+But in court they called him “evil” and a “monster,” “disgusting human waste” and the “antichrist.”

-“I worshipped my abuser,” said a woman identified as Jane Doe 4, who sobbed as she spoke about García as a “monster.”
+“I worshipped my abuser,” said a woman identified as Jane Doe 4, who said she was his niece.
 “He used me over and over again like a sacrificial lamb taken to slaughter.”

-The women he admitted to abusing and at least one other accuser were united in their criticism of the plea deal that was offered by prosecutors from the attorney general's office.

-They said they had looked forward to García facing a trial in the hopes he'd be locked up for life.
-Now that option was gone and they pleaded with Judge Ronald Coen to impose at least a 20-year sentence, telling him that García had made a mockery of the court and told his followers he only pleaded guilty because he wasn't being treated fairly.
+The church, which is also known as the Light of the World, said in a statement that García pleaded guilty because he didn’t think he could get a fair trial after prosecutors withheld or doctored evidence.
+The agreement would allow him to be freed sooner.

+“The Apostle of Jesus Christ has had no choice but to accept with much pain that the agreement presented is the best way forward to protect the church and his family,” the church said.

-Patricia Fusco, supervising deputy attorney general, tearfully praised the victims for their bravery in standing up to García and his faithful followers who have rallied around him and shamed the young women.
+Patricia Fusco, supervising deputy attorney general, tearfully praised the victims for their bravery in standing up to García and his followers who have rallied around him and shamed the young women.
+She said their courage had saved others' lives.

 “They trusted him.
 They thought he was basically God on Earth,” Fusco said of the victims.
 “We know, of course, he’s not God.
 Not even close. ...
 Anyone who still believes he’s God is complicit and they’re supporting a child molester.”